freak2geek/backbone-repository/README.md

 ```

 #### Push method
-The push method performs a request whether destroy, create or update methods according to the sync status.
+The push method performs a request whether create, update or destroy methods according to the sync status.

 ```javascript
 // Create example